Knoblauchpilze/template-go/README.md

 The CI is already working and uses the secrets as defined in the dedicated [section](#secrets-in-the-ci).

+## Healthcheck

+An important part of deploying a service is monitoring its health.
+There are multiple ways to do this.
+A common approach is to use the [health endpoint monitoring](https://learn.microsoft.com/en-us/azure/architecture/patterns/health-endpoint-monitoring) pattern.

+The basis of this approach is that services should provide an endpoint allowing to know whether they are 'healthy' (meaning that we expect nominal behavior when querying the service's endpoints) or not (meaning that we can expect degraded performance when querying the service's endpoints with failures or delays).

+The template project comes with a working healthcheck endpoint which can be used nicely with [traefik](https://doc.traefik.io/traefik/routing/services/#health-check) health checking mechanism for example.

+In case more logic is needed to determine whether your service is healthy or not you can extend the logic currently defined over in the [healthcheck](internal/controller/health_check.go) function.

 # How to use this project to kick-start a new service?

+⚠️ the logic to automatically rename some portions of the template project to match a user-defined name assumes that the name you choose does not contain any whitespade character.

+In case it does, the renaming will most likely not work as intended or produce a broken project configuration.
+Use with caution.

 ## Creating secrets